 To read about your rights and responsibilities as an applicant for Federal employment, click here.

 If selected, you may be required to serve a probationary period.Read more

 You will be evaluated for this job based on how well you meet the qualifications above.

-Your resume and the online assessment questionnaire will be reviewed to determine whether you meet the qualification requirements outlined in this announcement.
-Therefore, it is imperative that your resume contain sufficiently detailed information upon which to make the qualification.
+Your resume and the online assessment questionnaire will be reviewed, to determine whether you meet the qualification requirements outlined in this announcement.
+Therefore, it is imperative that your resume contain sufficiently detailed information upon which to make the qualification determination.
 Please ensure that your resume contains specific information such as position titles, beginning and ending dates of employment for each position, average number of hours worked per week, and if the position is/was in the Federal government, you should provide the position series and grade level.

 Your resume will also be evaluated to measure your responses to the assessment questions.
 If you rated yourself higher on the questionnaire than what is supported by your resume, your overall qualifications assessment may be adversely affected.

 The competencies/knowledge, skills, and abilities (KSAs) you will be assessed on are listed below.
 Top ranked candidates will be referred to the selecting official for further review and consideration.